-We believe that our operating cash flow and available borrowings under the Credit Agreement will be sufficient to fund our operations and planned capital expenditures for at least the next 12 months.
+We believe that our operating cash flow and available borrowings under the Credit Agreement will be sufficient to fund our operations, make planned capital expenditures and opportunistically repurchase shares of Class A common stock for at least the next 12 months.
 However, future cash flows are subject to a number of variables, including the potential impacts of inflation and supply chain constraints, and significant additional capital expenditures will be required to conduct our operations.
 There can be no assurance that operations and other capital resources will provide sufficient cash to maintain planned or future levels of capital expenditures.
-In the event that we make one or more acquisitions and the amount of capital required is greater than the amount of cash on hand we have available for acquisitions at that time, we could be required to reduce the expected level of capital expenditures and/or seek additional capital.
-If we seek additional capital, we may do so through borrowings under the Credit Agreement, joint ventures, asset sales, offerings of debt or equity securities or other means.
+In the event that we make one or more acquisitions and the amount of capital required is greater than the amount of cash on hand we have available for acquisitions at that time, we could be required to reduce the expected level of capital expenditures, and/or seek additional capital.
+If we seek additional capital, we may do so through borrowings under the Credit Agreement or other credit facilities, joint ventures, asset sales, offerings of debt or equity securities or other means.
 However, our ability to engage in any such transactions may be constrained by economic conditions and other factors outside of our control.
 We cannot guarantee that additional capital will be available on acceptable terms or at all.
 If we are unable to obtain the funds we need, we may not be able to complete acquisitions that may be favorable to us or finance the capital expenditures necessary to conduct our operations.